 To get started, go ahead and open your FTP client and connect to your web hosting account.

-Once you’re connected to your live site, make sure you upload the files in the right directory.
-For example, if you want the site to be hosted on yoursite.com, then you would want to upload all the files in your public_html directory.
+Once you are connected to your live site, make sure you upload the files in the right directory.
+For example, if you want the site to be hosted on ‘yoursite.com,’ then you will want to upload all the files in your public_html

 Now select your local WordPress files and upload them to your live server.

-Step 3: Create MySQL Database on Live Site
+Step 3: Create a MySQL Database on Your Live Site

-Step 4: Import WordPress Database on Live Site
+Step 4: Import WordPress Database to Live Site

 The next step in the process is to import your WordPress database.

-This will take you to phpMyAdmin where you want to click on the database you created in Step 3.
-PhpMyAdmin will show your new database with no tables.
+This will take you to phpMyAdmin, where you want to click on the database you just created above. phpMyAdmin will show your new database with no tables.

 Step 5: Change the Site URL